All On 4 Dental Implants Procedure In Antalya, Turkey

 Who are not suitable for All-on-4?

-Although All-on-4 implant treatment is an excellent solution for many patients, it is not recommended in some cases.
+Although All-on-4 implant Antalya is an excellent solution for many patients, it is not recommended in some cases.
 Those who are not suitable for All-on-4 treatment:

 Patients with inadequate bone support: